As usual, Nico Ven Der Meulen have just delivered a beautiful residence in South Africa, I had to share it with you.

 Limited views and access to the garden resulted in the rooms beings dark, and thus the clients main request was to transform this house into a light-filled open plan contemporary home.
 Ensuring that every room was naturally lit became the challenge for Werner van der Meulen, but one he proved could be done.

-A framework of steel columns and beams surround the entrance while louvered planes conceal the four garages and floating roofs.
+A framework of steel columns and beams surround the entrance while louvered planes conceal the four garages and floating roofs (if you are interested on learning more about the garage doors, try here).Well,Titan Garage Doors Abbotsford is also helping out people in getting the best garage door services.
 It’s as if each plane whether wall, roof or floor has been intentionally treated differently either in material, texture or colour creating a unique entrance design.

 Upon arrival, a suspended steel framed cube hovers in mid air while the frame-less glass pivot door welcomes you into a minimalist yet homely entrance hall.